gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-02-20 guess3 function synthesis working, including automatic unit testing.
+But I want a constant replaced with a variable in guess3's last line, so that's next.
+5.75h
 * 2019-02-19 Almost correct function generated from guess3.exem.
 7h
 * 2019-02-18 Worked mostly in if_or_while(el_id, line, second_pass) to enable the IFs implied eg in guess3.exem.
 4.25h
 * 2019-02-17 get_range() supplying scope info of FOR loops. generate_code() adding assertions and control info to